papaya147/prototype/README.md

     minikube tunnel

 Don't want to use Kubernetes, try it out with Docker instead!
-Just run the following command to run the docker-compose file by compiled locally:
+Just run the following command to run the docker-compose file by compiling locally:

     make up_build